 Individuals governed by our Whistleblower Policy, along with all of our external stakeholders, can report such improper conduct on a confidential and, if preferred, anonymous basis which includes submitting a report via our online and telephone reporting services that are independently hosted by a third party, EthicsPoint.
 We ensure that any matter reported through our whistleblower channels is investigated thoroughly, promptly, and confidentially.
-The outcome of the investigation is reported to our Board of Directors and to the individual who raised the issue.
+The outcome of the investigation is reported to our Board of Directors and, if requested, to the individual who raised the issue.
 Additionally, we ensure that no retaliatory actions are taken as a result of raising concerns through this process.

-During the Reporting Period, First Majestic received nine whistleblower complaints reported through EthicsPoint, the majority of which were associated with human resources and/or Code of Conduct violations.
-No forced labour or child labour issues were raised.
+During the Reporting Period, First Majestic received four whistleblower complaints reported through EthicsPoint, all of which were associated with human resources and/or Code of Conduct violations.
+No forced labour or child labour issues were raised, nor were any complaints received that were associated with other human rights.